Everett W. Stewart: World War II

 In January 1944, he was transferred to the 355th Fighter Group.
 He became the group's commanding officer in November 1944 to February 1945.
 During this time, Stewart destroyed 7 enemy aircraft in the air with 1 probable and 2 damaged, while flying the P-51 Mustangs.

 He was promoted to colonel in January 1945 and given command of the famous 4th Fighter Group from February 1945 to the end of the war.
 While in command of 4th FG, he was credited in damaging a jet powered Me 262 in March 1945.
+An aircraft he flew at this time was an unusually modified P-51D, fitted with radar and a second seat to accommodate the radar operator.

 After his serving with 4th Fighter Group, he was assigned to the Occupation duty at Headquarters U.S. Air Forces in Europe at Wiesbaden, Germany, from September 1945 to March 1946.

 During World War II, Stewart was credited with the destruction of 7.83 enemy aircraft in aerial combat, 1 probable, 4 damaged, and 1.5 on the ground while strafing enemy airfields.